“My Father Knew What He Was Doing!”

 Ms. Andriukova, during the “Cuban Missile Crisis” your father, Vasili Arkhipov, prevented a nuclear war.
 What can you tell us about the events of fall 1962 aboard the “B-59” submarine?

 Elena Andriukova: Thank you very much for not forgetting the events or my father.
-My father, Vasili Arkhipov, was Chief of Staff of the 69th Submarine Brigade when, in October 1962, he was mobilized by the Navy High Command to undertake a top secret mission.
-No one knew that he had been mobilized, not even my mother.
+My father, Vasili Arkhipov, was Chief of Staff of the 69th Submarine Brigade of the Northern Fleet when, in October 1962, he was commissioned by the Navy High Command to undertake a top secret mission.
+No one knew that he had been commissioned, not even my mother.

 “He’s going to sea!” was all he added.

 One evening she was preparing dinner, as she waited for my father, when the doorbell rang.
-A soldier stood there with my father’s leather jacket – a warm leather military jacket that was lined with fur.
+A midshipman stood there with my father’s uniform jacket – a warm leather military jacket that was lined with fur.
 It was fall and it was cold.
 Nevertheless, my mother wondered why she had been brought his jacket.
-But the soldier said nothing, only suggesting that Vasili Arkhipov would not be coming home today.
+But the midshipman said nothing, only suggesting that Vasili Arkhipov would not be coming home today.
 “He’s going to sea!” was all he added.

 Everything was top secret!

 You must understand that everything was top secret.
 My mother had no idea – either of where my father had been sent or of what his orders were.
 Moreover, I was still small at the time and I practically never saw my father.
 When he was home he would return very late, and then he’d leave the house very early again the next morning in his military capacity.